bballew/54gene-wgs-germline/docs/source/execution.rst

 Logging
 -------

 All job-specific logs will be directed to a ``logs/`` subdirectory in the home analysis directory of the pipeline.
-This directory automatically created for you by the pipeline.
+This directory is automatically created for you upon execution of the pipeline.
+These log files will follow the naming structure of ``snakejob.<name_of_rule>.<job_number>``.

 If you choose to use the ``wrapper.sh`` script provided and modified for your environment, a ``WGS_${DATE}.out`` log file containing all stdout from snakemake will also be available in the home analysis directory.